Procedural rooms & Nurses Clinic

 The patient stands in the centre of the cabinet, undressed except for underwear, and wears protective goggles.

-Treatments are normally given two or three times a week, with treatment time being gradually increased from 30sec to up to 10 minutes.
+Treatments are normally given two or three times a week, with treatment time being gradually increased from 12 sec to up to 5 minutes.

-The cost of the phototherapy treatment is bulk-billed.
+The cost of the phototherapy treatment is often bulked bill, this is determined by the treating Dermatologist.

 Hand and Foot PUVA Unit